Artist-in-Residence Program

 Maintenance

 Art can be messy.
 Maintenance of both public and personal studios is a necessary part of resident responsibilities.
 Residents are expected to help sustain a clean and professional atmosphere through various activities.
-Aside from making sure classrooms are clean and safe after each class, general cleaning, reclaiming clay, groundskeeping, painting, and gallery maintenance are also possibilities for service hours.
+Aside from making sure classrooms are clean and safe after each class, general cleaning, studio maintenance, and groundskeeping are also possibilities for service hours.

 Apply Today

-Review specific requirements and information about becoming an Artist in Residence in the specific medias and learn how to apply at the links here.
+Review specific requirements and information about becoming an Artist-in-Residence and learn how to apply at these links: